ringwormGO-organization/ringOS/Documentation.md

 In root directory of USB copy `kernel.elf` and `zap-light16.psf`.

-Restart computer, enter Boot Menu and boot from USB.
+Restart computer, enter UEFI Menu and boot from USB.
 ___
 # Debug
-We have [debug branch](https://github.com/ringwormGO-organization/ringOS/tree/Debug) but code is not updated and is only for Windows platform.
+We have a [debug branch](https://github.com/ringwormGO-organization/ringOS/tree/Debug) but the code is not updated and is only for Windows platform developers.

-If you want debug new code follow these steps:
+If you want to debug new code follow these steps:

-Download code, install gdb (```sudo apt-get install gdb```), open Visual Studio Code and create two JSON files.
+Download code to be debugged, install gdb (```sudo apt-get install gdb```), open Visual Studio Code and create two JSON files.

 [Code](https://www.youtube.com/watch?v=XLw_K4rEl1I)